sampsyo/cs6120/content/blog/2019-10-02-probabril/index.md

 [ 'done', Map { 'a3' => false, 'a2' => true, 'a1' => true } ] 0.25
 ```

 which can easily be re-normalized to $\frac{1}{3}$ in each case if necessary, but reflects the fact that some of the mass was killed rather than looped.
-The difference will become important if we integrate probabril with functions --- the exact place that you restart to, and when you renormalize, make a big difference, and if there are many places one could return to, there may be multiple natural choices.
+The difference will become important if we integrate probabril with functions---the exact place that you restart to, and when you renormalize, make a big difference, and if there are many places one could return to, there may be multiple natural choices.

 ### Backing Off of Finite State Space

 The following program, which has a counter, could have an unbounded number of states.

 ```
 main {